Table of Contents

 But as good as YouTube is, it is far from being the only good option!
 There are, in fact, many other video websites like YouTube out there – each with its unique strengths and features to be discovered.

 Marketers, content creators, business owners, and even regular users should at least be aware of their alternatives and know about some of the other options available.
-So, we bring you a cool list with our 20 favorite alternatives for video sites that aren’t YouTube.
+So, we bring you a cool list of our 20 favorite alternatives for video sites that aren’t YouTube.
 Enjoy!

 One of the latest video hosting platforms and a strong competitor to YouTube, Instagram TV seems to be here to stay.